How the World Will Look After the Coronavirus Pandemic

 It seems highly unlikely in this context that the world will return to the idea of mutually beneficial globalization that defined the early 21st century.
 And without the incentive to protect the shared gains from global economic integration, the architecture of global economic governance established in the 20th century will quickly atrophy.
 It will then take enormous self-discipline for political leaders to sustain international cooperation and not retreat into overt geopolitical competition.

 Proving to their citizens that they can manage the COVID-19 crisis will buy leaders some political capital.
 But those who fail will find it hard to resist the temptation to blame others for their failure.

 A More China-Centric Globalization

-by Kishore Mahbubani, a distinguished fellow at the National University of Singapore’s Asia Research Institute who is the author of Has China Won?
-The Chinese Challenge to American Primacy.
+By Kishore Mahbubani, a distinguished fellow at the National University of Singapore’s Asia Research Institute and the author of Has China Won?
+The Chinese Challenge to American Primacy

 The COVID-19 pandemic will not fundamentally alter global economic directions.
 It will only accelerate a change that had already begun: a move away from U.S.-centric globalization to a more China-centric globalization.

 Why will this trend continue?
 The American population has lost faith in globalization and international trade.
 Free trade agreements are toxic, with or without U.S. President Donald Trump.
 By contrast, China has not lost faith.
 Why not?
 There are deeper historical reasons.
 Chinese leaders now know well that China’s century of humiliation from 1842 to 1949 was a result of its own complacency and a futile effort by its leaders to cut it off from the world.
 By contrast, the past few decades of economic resurgence were a result of global engagement.
 The Chinese people have also experienced an explosion of cultural confidence.
 They believe they can compete anywhere.